 UK based Trade Mark Attorneys providing patent agent services in Ireland on a cross border basis.

-At the end of the transition period from 1 January 2021, when the UK leaves the EU, persons established in the UK and qualified under UK law to act as a trade mark agent in the UK, and who have notified the Controller in accordance with the Services Directive and Section 85(4A) of the Trade Marks Act 1996 (as amended) of their intention to carry on the business of a trade mark agent for others in connection with a trade mark, or any procedure relating to a trade mark or the obtaining thereof, will no longer be able to carry out such business on a cross border basis.
+From 1 January 2021, persons established in the UK and qualified under UK law to act as a trade mark agent in the UK, and who have previously notified the Controller in accordance with the Services Directive and Section 85(4A) of the Trade Marks Act 1996 (as amended) of their intention to carry on the business of a trade mark agent for others in connection with a trade mark, or any procedure relating to a trade mark or the obtaining thereof, will no longer be able to carry out such business on a cross border basis.

-The Withdrawal Agreement also ensures that UK based legal representatives can continue to represent their clients before the EUIPO in cases that are ongoing at the end of the transition period.
+The Withdrawal Agreement also ensures that UK based legal and trade mark attorneys representatives can continue to represent their clients before the EUIPO in cases that are ongoing at the end of the transition period.